-Easy Recipe for Blueberry Cake
+Easy Blueberry Breakfast Cake Recipe

 It’s funny how we find some of our favorite recipes.
-I decided to make this blueberry cake after reading a discussion about it while browsing Chowhound.
+I decided to make this blueberry breakfast cake after reading a discussion about it while browsing Chowhound.
 Sadly, I neglected to bookmark the thread, but I did manage to save the recipe, which is a variation of a cake from Martha Stewart.

 I made a few changes, like replacing some of the granulated sugar with brown sugar, and I also sprinkled a little sanding sugar on top, because we all know how I love the way it dresses up simple desserts.
-The cake is just the right amount of sweet, a bit delicate, and all-around lovely.
+This blueberry cake is just the right amount of sweet, a bit delicate, and all-around lovely.

 While I made this with blueberries, you can certainly use your favorite fruit or a combination of ripe summer fruits.
 Strawberries and raspberries are always a good choice, but I think this cake would also work well with sweet cherries, juicy peaches, or even plums.
 Frozen fruit should work, too, if you have a hankering for this cake once summer has moved along.